Athens, Tennessee: Early history and Civil War

-The Cherokee were living in McMinn County at the time of the arrival of the first Euro-American explorers.
+McMinn County was Cherokee territory at the time of the arrival of the first Euro-American explorers.
 The Athens area was situated nearly halfway between the Overhill Cherokee villages of Great Tellico to the north in Monroe County and Great Hiwassee along the Hiwassee River to the south.
 In 1819, the Cherokee signed the Calhoun Treaty, selling the land north of the Hiwassee (including all of modern McMinn County) to the United States.
 McMinn County was organized on November 13, 1819, at the home of John Walker in what is now Calhoun.
 The Native American village, Pumpkintown (a corruption of Potemkin town), was located on a farm about two miles east of present-day Athens.
 It is sometimes incorrectly identified as a forerunner of Athens.
 Athens was laid out and chosen as the county seat in 1822.
 The name "Athens" may have been chosen due to perceived topographical similarities to Athens, Greece.

 By 1834, the population of Athens had grown to over 500.
 Prominent early settlers included William Henry Cooke, who operated an iron forge near modern Etowah, and Samuel Clegg (or Cleage), a construction entrepreneur.
 Jesse Mayfield, whose descendants founded Mayfield Dairy Farms, arrived in the early 1820s.
 The Hiwassee Railroad received a charter in the mid-1830s to build a railroad connecting Knoxville, Tennessee, and Dalton, Georgia.
 The railroad began construction in 1837, although financial and legal problems delayed its completion until 1851.
 In 1836, General John Wool arrived in Athens to help coordinate the Cherokee Removal.
 Although initially voluntary, the operation became a forced removal in 1838 when many Cherokee refused to leave.
 The removal culminated in the forced march west that became known as the Trail of Tears.
 Wool set up his headquarters at the Bridges Hotel, which was located across the street from the McMinn County Courthouse.

 McMinn County was divided during the American Civil War.
 The well-established railroad brought numerous pro-secessionist and anti-secessionist speakers to the county, including Andrew Johnson, Horace Maynard, John Bell, and William "Parson" Brownlow.
 In 1861, McMinn County voted against secession by a narrow 1,144-904 margin.
 The county sent 12 units to the Union army and 8 units to the Confederate army.
 General William Tecumseh Sherman was briefly headquartered at the Bridges Hotel in McMinn County while preparing his "March to the Sea."